-While I believe intuitive eating is the ideal way to eat for nearly everyone, there are a few groups of people who may not be ready for it yet.
+While I believe intuitive eating is the ideal way to eat for nearly everyone, there are a few groups of people who may not be ready for it.

 Those with significant restrictive dieting history and/or eating disorders are not ready for intuitive eating (at least not all parts of it).
-Eating disorders and restriction disrupt our internal hunger and fullness cues, making them unreliable.
+Eating disorders and restriction disrupt our fullness cues.
 Even if you don’t feel hungry, it is very likely that your body still needs to eat.
 It is important to work with a team consisting of a dietitian, therapist, and doctor when recovering from an eating disorder.

 Lastly, I would encourage you to get your expectations right before starting the journey.
-Again, it is not a weight loss plan, and it is an ongoing process.
+It is not a weight loss plan, and it is an ongoing process.
 It doesn’t happen overnight or in 12 weeks!
-That being said, taking a step is always a great idea.
+That being said, simply reading this post is a step in that direction.
 Progress over perfection.

 Getting Started with Intuitive Eating

 I would recommend getting a copy of the Intuitive Eating book to learn more, and the authors have an amazing workbook to help you work through the principles.